 Verruca are caused by a virus.
 They appear as small lumps on the skin of the feet.
 They often go away on their own, but if they start to cause pain or spread, then you might want to seek treatment.
-We offer two types of verruca treatment – Swift Microwave Therapy or Acid Therapy.
+We offer three types of verruca treatment – Swift Microwave Therapy , Acid Therapy or Needling.
 For further details see below.

 Swift Microwave Therapy